-In 2016, less than 30 of the nearly 4000 attendees were aged under thirty, six were Global Voices delegates.
+In 2016, less than 30 of the nearly 4000 attendees were aged under thirty, six were Global Voices scholars.
 This is a truly unique and rare opportunity for young people.

 Suitable for students and young people from a wide range of disciplinary backgrounds!